Online Resource Allocation with Average Budget Constraints: Logarithmic Regret within Discrete Cost Distributions

+as the total expected rewards given by $\HOany$ and $\HOanyL$ over all possible sample paths $\W^T$.
+Note that it holds that $f_\cD^T(\HOanyL)\ge f_\cD^T(\HOany)$.
+Moreover, the following lemma reveals that, the two benchmarks are equivalent up to a constant order. \begin{lemma} For any distribution $\cD$ and any $T$, we have

+\end{lemma} By Lemma \ref{lem:HOanyL}, measuring the gap from online policies to benchmark $\HOanyL$ or $\HOany$ will lead to the same order of regret.
+However, bounding the regret between $\HOanyL$ and $\MLB$ will be easier, since $\HOanyL$ allows ``partial acceptance'', i.e., it allows $0<X^{(t)}<1$.
+Details are left in Appendix.

-We first introduce the definition of a mixed coupling of any online policy $\pi$ and the hindsight optimal policy $\HOany$, which shares similar spirits with those appeared in the revenue management literature \citep{jasin2012re,bumpensanti2020re,vera2021bayesian}. \begin{definition} For $1\le t\le T-1$, we define $\mix^{(t)}$ as the policy that applying an online policy $\pi$ in time $[1,t]$ and applying the offline optimal policy $\HOany^{[t+1,T]}$ to the remaining time periods.
-Specially, define $\mix^{(0)}=\HOany^{[1,T]}$ as the policy that applying hindsight optimal throughout the process and $\mix^{(T)}=\pi^{[1,T]}$ as the policy that applying $\pi$ throughout the process. \end{definition} Note that here $\mix$ is dependent on $\pi$.
-We do not explicitly write such dependence for sake of notation simplicity.
-By definition, it holds that $\pow(\mix^{(t-1)}\mid \W^T)\ge \pow(\mix^{(t)}\mid \W^T),1\le t\le T$.
-We call \textit{$\pi$ makes a wrong decision at time $t$} if $\pow(\mix^{(t-1)}|\W^T) > \pow(\mix^{(t)}|\W^T)$.
-That is, a wrong decision happens if following $\pi$ until time $t$ can be inferior to following $\pi$ until $t-1$.
-We can thus decompose the regret (given any sample path $\W^T$) as follows:
+We then introduce the definition of a mixed coupling of any online policy $\pi$ and the hindsight optimal policy $\HOanyL$, which shares similar spirits with those appeared in the revenue management literature \citep{jasin2012re,bumpensanti2020re,vera2021bayesian}. \begin{definition} For $1\le t\le T-1$, we define $\mix^{(t)}$ as the policy that applying an online policy $\pi$ in time $[1,t]$ and applying the hindsight optimal policy $\HOanyL^{[t+1,T]}$ to the remaining time periods.
+As an example, $\mix^{(0)}=\HOanyL^{[1,T]}$ is the policy that applying hindsight optimal throughout the process and $\mix^{(T)}=\pi^{[1,T]}$ is the policy that applying $\pi$ throughout the process. \end{definition}